powderflask/django-move-model/README.rst

     * Pros: reproducible and reversible, clean migration history; safe*; little to no post-hoc clean up
     * Cons: migration history for model not retained; need to hand-edit one migration file;
+    * *Use it?*  when you want a clean migration history and to remove origin migrations completely

 * Note by "safe" I mean that even if you forget to use the ``--fake_initial`` flag during a migration, no data will be lost;  worst that happens is an error when migrations run indicating table already exists.